2nd Mar 2020 | Arnold Palmer Invitational

-Bay Hill is a ‘second-shot’ course with greens difficult to hit, ranking 15th hardest for GIRs in 2011.
+Bay Hill is a ‘second-shot’ course with greens difficult to hit.
 Tee-shots aren’t quite so demanding, wide fairways giving plenty of leeway.

 Matt Every, Ernie Els, Tiger Woods and Vijay Singh have all won this tournament in years where they ranked outside the top-100 on tour for driving accuracy.

-Let’s look at trends of the last eleven winners for further clues:
+Let’s look at trends of the last thirteen winners for further clues:

 Top-60 on tour for birdie average

 Bay Hill is a tough course and players are guaranteed to make bogeys, it is whether they can compensate for these.
 Martin Laird led the field in birdies in 2011 as did Matt Every on his way to victory in 2015.
-Ten of the last eleven winners have ranked inside the top-60 on tour for birdie average.
+Eleven of the last thirteen winners have ranked inside the top-60 on tour for birdie average.

 Top-60 on tour for strokes gained tee to green

 There are bogey threats on almost every hole.
 Avoiding them is a priority as they undo all the hard work.
-Nine of the last eleven winners ranked in the top-60 on tour for this metric.
+Ten of the last thirteen winners ranked in the top-60 on tour for this metric.